-For her part, Hodges prepared for her speech, held in Thomas Great Hall in September, like a true Mawrter.
+For her part, Hodges prepared for her speech, held in Old Library in September, like a true Mawrter.
 As she explained to the packed house, “I did make my offering to Athena about 20 minutes ago, so this is going to go just fine.”

 Following are excerpts from her remarks—which, no surprise, did indeed go just fine.